- Becoming sexually active and with whom is a big decision.

-- If I’m covered by my parents’ insurance, will they find out about examinations and tests that are done on me?
+- If I’m covered by my parents’ insurance, will they find out about office visits and tests that are done on me?

 - What if I need birth control?
 Will my parents find out?

 - What if you find out that I have an STI?
-Who are you going to tell?
+Who will you tell?

-- What if you find out that I am pregnant?
+- What if you find out that I’m pregnant?

 - Is there any information that you are required to tell my parents/guardians?